zhanyang01/tp/docs/DeveloperGuide.md

 ### Adding a client

 1. Adding a person while all persons are being shown
-   1. Prerequistics: There should be no clients with the same name as the client you are adding. <br>
+   1. Prerequisites: There should be no clients with the same name as the client you are adding. <br>
    2. List all persons using the `list` command.
    3. Test case: `add n/John p/61234567 e/john@email.com a/Blk 312 Choa Chu Kang St 32 pmr/west`<br>
       Expected: A new client is added and displayed in the client list.
    4. Test case: `add n/John p/61234567 e/john@email.com a/Blk 312 Choa Chu Kang St 32 t/Friends t/Colleagues pmr/west`<br>
       Expected: A new client with optional details is added and displayed in the client list.

-### Adding a policy
+### Deleting a client

-1. Adding a policy into an existing client
+1. Deleting a client while all clients are being shown

-   1. Prerequistic: The client that is going to have the new policy is in the client list.<br>
-   2. List all clients using the `list` command.
+   1. Prerequisites: List all clients using the `list` command.

+   2. Test case: `delete 1`<br>
+      Expected: First client is deleted from the list.
+Details of the deleted client shown in the status message.
+Timestamp in the status bar is updated.

-   3. Test case: `addPolicy 1 pn/Health Insurance pd/Cancer Plan pv/2000.00 psd/2023-01-01 ped/2024-12-12`<br>
+   3. Test case: `delete 0`<br>
-      Expected: A new policy is added into the first client, the client details are shown, do note that you have to use viewPolicy to verify the policy you are adding is correct.
+      Expected: No client is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

 ### Adding Tags to a client

 1. Adding tags to an existing client
-   1. Prerequistic: The client that is going to have the new tag is in the client list.<br>
+   1. Prerequisites: The client that is going to have the new tag is in the client list.<br>
    2. List all clients using the `list` command.
    3. Test case: `addTag 1 t/Friends`<br>
       Expected: The first client in the list will have the friends tag added, if it is already there, the new tag will replace the old tag.

+### Delete Tags from a client

+1. Deleting tags from an existing client

+   1. Prerequisites: The client that the user wants to remove the tag from is in the list, the client currently has the tag that have to be removed.
+   2. List all clients using the `list` command.
+   3. Test case: `deleteTag 1 t/friend`<br>
+      Expected: The first client in the list will have his friend tag removed from the client list.

 ### Change Password